-You could build it on top of the Marmalade, SDL2 or adapt it for your platform.
+You can build Oxygine on top of the SDL2, Marmalade, Emscripten or adapt to your platform.

 Editor runs on MacOSX and Windows.